Dubai VARA License

 At its sole discretion, VARA may impose sanctions on licensed entities in the event of the following breaches or misconduct:

-- For violation of any law [including the Dubai VA Law and Federal AML-CFT Laws];
+- Violation of any law (including the Dubai VA Law and Federal AML-CFT Laws);

-- For any violation of these Regulations, or any Rules or Directives;
+- Any violation of these Regulations, or any Rules or Directives;

 - On any ground on which VARA might refuse to issue a Licence under these Regulations;